Luxury is not affordable: Fines for teenagers on Whoosh and MTS Urent electric scooters skyrocket

-Parents of scooter-riding children under 16 will face fines from 30,000 to 100,000 rubles
+Parents of scooter riders under 16 will be charged from 30,000 to 100,000 rubles for their child

-Electric scooter rental services Whoosh and MTS Urent have tripled the fines for minors riding electric scooters.
+Electric scooter rental services Whoosh and MTS Urent have tripled fines for minors riding electric scooters.
 Now, parents will have to pay a fine of 30,000 rubles for a child who decides to ride a scooter throughout Russia, except for Moscow, where the fine is 100,000 rubles.

 Teenagers violate the rules more often than adults, which leads to accidents and other unpleasant situations.
 Now parents will have to think carefully before allowing their children to ride rented electric scooters.